azencot-group/MSD-Benchmark/README.md

 ```
 The model will be automatically loaded from the `checkpoint_dir` path specified in the configuration file.

-You must also specify a `meta.yaml` file with global variables like `msd_root`.
-This is optional if your `meta.yaml` is located at `configurations/meta.yaml`.

 ---

 ## 🧠 Automatic Annotation